jona1115/gemmini/README.md

-# Gemmini for CPRE 581
+# Gemmini for Project-SADD-MaMA
+- This is the branch used in Project SADD MaMA.
+See [here](www.todo.com) for more details.
-- This is branched off the forked directory's 25809f7 commit, hence the name of the default branch.
+- This is branched off the forked directory's 25809f7 commit.
-- This is to be used with other directories forked by me, eg [Chipyard](https://github.com/jona1115/chipyard/tree/main), [gemmini-rocc-tests](https://github.com/jona1115/gemmini-rocc-tests), and [BOOM](https://github.com/jona1115/riscv-boom).
+- This is to be used with other directories forked by me, e.g., [Chipyard](www.todo.com), [gemmini-rocc-tests]([https://github.com/jona1115/gemmini-rocc-tests](https://github.com/jona1115/gemmini-rocc-tests/tree/Project-SADD-MaMA)).

 ### How to build gemmini?
 Because the official gemmini README is out-of-date, below is my guide on how to set it up to be used with Chipyard: